Home >> Candida Related Conditions >> Celiac Sprue

 If you have the desire to eat grains that contain gluten after you are Candida free, make sure you perform the Challenge Phase of the Candida diet to see if you are sensitive or not.

-Using a Candida Treatment Program and keeping a journal your eating habits will help you get the Candida overgrowth under control.
-Since Celiac Disease is triggered by excess Candida, you may also be rid of Celiac Disease for good..
+Using a treatment program and keeping a journal your eating habits will help you get the Candida overgrowth under control.
+Since Celiac may be triggered by excess Candida, you may also be rid of Celiac Disease for good.

 Subscribe to